 Going to bed with visions of sugarplums dancing in your head may sound lovely – but not if the visions are nightmares!
-Many of us eat more sugary, fatty and heavy foods during the holiday season, keeping us from falling asleep, and staying asleep.
+Many of us eat more sugary, fatty, and heavy foods during the holiday season, keeping us from falling asleep and staying asleep.

-But don’t go to bed hungry – If you really need a bed time snack (even with all the extra holiday food), try eating small amounts of healthier and lower carbohydrate foods – just enough to take the edge off your hunger.
+But don’t go to bed hungry.
+If you really need a bedtime snack (even with all the extra holiday food), try eating small amounts of healthier and lower carbohydrate foods – just enough to take the edge off your hunger.

 Hangovers are caused by a multitude of the effects of alcohol: dehydration, stomach irritation, and even an autoimmune response.
 But if you do celebrate just a little too much: